hillerlab/TOGA/README.md

 conda install -c bioconda nextflow
 ```

-If you've donwnloaded nextflow using curl, then copy "nextflow" executable to some $PATH directory.
+If you've donwnloaded nextflow using curl, then move the nextflow file to a directory accessible by $PATH.

 To get TOGA do the following: